Sathamanam Bhavati

 The score and soundtrack are composed by Mickey J. Meyer, and cinematography is by Sameer Reddy.
-The film released worldwide on 14 January 2017 with highly positive reviews and coinciding with Sankranthi.
+The film released worldwide on 14 January 2017 to critical acclaim and coinciding with Sankranti.
 The screenplay of the film was archived at the Oscar Library.
 The film has received the Best Popular Film Providing Wholesome Entertainment at the 64th National Film Awards "in appreciation of providing a feeling of jubilation by respecting family values in an unexplored manner".
-The film has also garnered the Andhra Pradesh state Nandi Award for Best Direction, and Best Home Viewing Feature Film.
+The film has also won the state Nandi Award for Best Director, Nandi Award for Best Home Viewing Feature Film, and the state Telangana Gaddar Film Award for Best Feature Film.

 Plot

 Raghavaraju is a farming landlord in Atreyapuram village of Andhra Pradesh.
 He lives with his wife Janakamma, along with his nephew Bangararaju, his wife and their son Raju.
 Raghavaraju lives in his ancestral house built by his forefathers consisting of many generations living in the same household as a joint family.
 However, with changing times, Ragahvaraju's two sons, Ravi and Kalyan and daughter Jhansi live in the United States, Canada, and Australia respectively as nuclear families.
 After a gap of 10 years, all of his children arrive in the village during the holiday season of Makara Sankranti, under mysterious circumstances after they receive an email from Raghavaraju, who expresses his wish to divorce his wife.

 Nithya is the daughter of Jhansi.
 Soon Nithya and Raju fall in love but do not express it to each other.
 The siblings soon reunite.
 Raju and Nithya set up a meeting of their uncle with his old love interest.
-However, Jhansi asks Raju to not to keep up his hopes on Nithya's love, which he does but which leaves Nithya heartbroken.
+However, Jhansi asks Raju not to keep up his hopes on Nithya's love, which he does but which leaves Nithya heartbroken.

 Raghavaraju and Janakamma reveal that they are not going to divorce but getting separated from each other, while Janakamma wants to live with her children.
-Raghavaraju wants to see her wife happy, so he emails his children so that they can come home and take their mother with them.
+Raghavaraju wants to see his wife happy, so he emails his children so that they can come home and take their mother with them.
 Raju sent the divorce papers to a lawyer to make them understand the value of family.
 After Raghavaraju's words, they felt sorry for avoiding their parents.
 Jhansi accepts Nithya and Raju's marriage and their marriage was accepted by the whole family.
-All of them celebrate Sankranthi and promise to come back for celebrating Ugadi with their family, while Nithya expresses her wish to stay with her grandparents, Raju and his parents.
+All of them celebrate Sankranti and promise to come back for celebrating Ugadi with their family, while Nithya expresses her wish to stay with her grandparents, Raju and his parents.